romanbican/roles/README.md

 @endrole
 ```

-For more information, please have a look at [HasRoleAndPermissionContract](https://github.com/romanbican/roles/blob/master/src/Bican/Roles/Contracts/HasRoleAndPermissionContract.php).
+For more information, please have a look at contract [HasRoleAndPermission](https://github.com/romanbican/roles/blob/master/src/Bican/Roles/Contracts/HasRoleAndPermission.php).